Skip to main content

 High-Glycemic Carbohydrates / Processed Foods May decrease BDNF levels through inflammatory and metabolic stress pathways.
 Promote systemic inflammation, upregulating the IDO enzyme and favoring the production of neurotoxic quinolinic acid (QUIN).

 In conclusion, the cognitive challenges of hormonal suppression are deeply rooted in molecular disruptions to neurotrophic support and amino acid metabolism.
-A sophisticated dietary approach, grounded in an understanding of the BDNF and kynurenine systems, provides a powerful, non-pharmacological means to support brain health, mitigate symptoms, and enhance the resilience of the during these periods of transition.
+A sophisticated dietary approach, grounded in an understanding of the BDNF and kynurenine systems, provides a powerful, non-pharmacological means to support brain health, mitigate symptoms, and enhance the resilience of the central nervous system during these periods of transition.

 References